budgefeeney/ventureforth/docs/chapter2 - module-test-and-bench.md

 # Venture Forth: A Module, a Test, and a Benchmark

 This is the second part of the [Venture Forth tutorial](fixme) on how to create a full Haskell application.
 The previous part was [building a skeleton project](fixme).
+Code for this part can be found [on github](https://github.com/budgefeeney/ventureforth/tree/master/chap2)

 In this part we'll